fpusan/SuperPang/README.md

 * `NBPs.core.fasta`: non-branching paths deemed to belong to the core genome of the species by [mOTUpan](https://www.biorxiv.org/content/10.1101/2021.06.25.449606v1).
 * `NBPs.accessory.fasta`: non-branching paths deemed to belong to the accessory genome of the species.
 * `graph.fastg`: assembly graph in a format compatible with [bandage](https://rrwick.github.io/Bandage/).
-* `NBP2origins.tsv`: tab-separated file with the non-branching path IDs, and a comma-separated list of the input genome in which that node was deemed present.
+* `NBP2origins.tsv`: tab-separated file with the non-branching path IDs, a comma-separated list of the input sequences in which that NBP was deemed present, a comma-separated list of the input genomes in which that NBP was deemed present, and the number of input genomes in which that NBP was deemed present.
 * `params.tsv`: parameters used in the run.

 ## About